 At the beginning of each engagement, our first aim is to understand the history of the structure so that we can ensure that our work will preserve and enhance the historic fabric of the building.
-This may involve conducting archival research to help us fill in the gaps, but this is not always necessary.
+This may involve conducting archival research to help us fill in the gaps, but this is not always necessary with plaster restorations.

 We then seek to understand the conditions of the existing plaster and the underlying structure upon which it sits.
 The goal is twofold: First, to understand the cause of the original failure so that it can be addressed and resolved, in order to prevent future failure; second, to determine whether or not the underlying structure is sound enough to build upon or work with.
 It’s for this reason that many plaster restoration and stabilization projects begin with a plaster conditions survey.

 After the cause of the failure has been identified and resolved, or sometimes beforehand, we stabilize the existing plaster.
 This may include reinforcement, consolidation, dismantling and reattachment, or patching as necessary.
 Once the existing plaster is stabilized and the risk of future failure is removed, the existing plaster will be restored as necessary, and recreated anywhere that gaps or damage exist.

 We also believe in using the highest quality products made by some of the most dedicated people in the industry.
 This is why we are certified in HPCS products and are one of the few authorized HPCS installers.

 The exact cost of plaster restoration and stabilization naturally depends on a number of factors.
 These include, but are not limited to:

 - Whether or not the process begins with a plaster conditions survey

 - The location of the work, and required access (for example, whether or not scaffolding will be required to access the space)

 - Special materials cost, such as consolidants, adhesives, etc.